Blosterhxh/simple_lora/Résumés/4°) Image editing with a diffusion model.md

-# A/ Modifying an image using a diffusion model
+# A/ Editing an image using a diffusion model

 Article: https://arxiv.org/pdf/2208.01618